Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT)

 - 7.04: Students graduating from the program shall demonstrate, through a comprehensive internship of not less than 400 clock hours and no fewer than 10 weeks, the potential to succeed as professionals at supervisory or higher levels in park, recreation, tourism, or related organizations.

-In their final year, students complete their capstone internship (including all required course meetings, a Special Project, portfolio, and synthesis presentation).
-All students are required to give a final presentation to a panel of faculty and students providing an overview of the internship agency, services, personnel, supervision; their specific internship responsibilities; challenges faced during their internship; their special project; and what they have learned from the internship experience (specifically, how their past experiences and coursework have enhanced their internship and all aspects of their work, and how the internship will, in turn, influence their future career directions).
+Students in RMGT 490, Internship, are required to complete a final presentation to a panel of faculty and students providing an overview of the internship agency, services, personnel, supervision; their specific internship responsibilities; challenges faced during their internship; their special project; and what they have learned from the internship experience (specifically, how their past experiences and coursework have enhanced their internship and all aspects of their work, and how the internship will, in turn, influence their future career directions).

 Program Annual COAPRT Reports